-Linda Lantieri, MA has been in the field of education for over 40 years in a variety of capacities: classroom teacher, assistant principal, director of a middle school in East Harlem, and faculty member at Hunter College in New York City.
+Linda Lantieri, MA has been in the field of education for over 50 years in a variety of capacities: classroom teacher, assistant principal, director of a middle school in East Harlem, and faculty member at Hunter College in New York City.
 She is a Fulbright Scholar and internationally known speaker in the areas of Social and Emotional Learning, Contemplative Teaching and Learning and Mindfulness in Education.

-She is also the co-founder of the Resolving Conflict Creatively Program (RCCP), a research based social and emotional learning program which has been implemented in over 400 schools in the United States, with pilot sites in Brazil, Spain and Puerto Rico.
+She is also the cofounder of the Resolving Conflict Creatively Program (RCCP), a research based social and emotional learning program which has been implemented in over 400 schools in the United States, with pilot sites in Brazil, Spain and Puerto Rico.
 Started in 1985, RCCP is now one of the largest and longest running K-8 SEL school programs in social and emotional learning in United States.

-For the last 15 years, she served as the Founding Director of The Inner Resilience Program whose mission is to cultivate the inner lives of students, teachers and schools by integrating social and emotional learning with contemplative practice.
+For 15 years, she served as the Founding Director of The Inner Resilience Program whose mission is to cultivate the inner lives of students, teachers and schools by integrating social and emotional learning with contemplative practice.

 Linda is the author of numerous articles and book chapters and coauthor of Waging Peace in Our Schools (Beacon Press, 1996) editor of Schools with Spirit: Nurturing the Inner Lives of Children and Teachers (Beacon Press, 2001), author of Building Emotional Intelligence: Practices to Cultivate Inner Resilience in Children (Sounds True, 2008, 2014).
 She is also coauthor of Nurturing Gratitude from the Inside Out: 30 Activities for Grades k-8 (Greater Good Science Center, 2017).
 She is a Senior Scholar at the Fetzer Institute and a Fellow of the George Lucas Educational Foundation.